jaiveersingh1/cs170-project/README.md

 ## Initial Setup

 ### Local Project Setup
-Begin by unzipping the provided .zip folder containing the project files onto the machine that you will be using to run the code.
+Begin by cloning this repository using `git clone https://github.com/jaiveersingh1/cs170-project.git` (or `git@github.com:jaiveersingh1/cs170-project.git` if you have SSH enabled) into the local folder on your machine that you will be using to run the code in this project.

 ### Gurobi Optimization Installation
 To run the solver efficiently, download the optimizer engine provided by Gurobi Optimization's academic license, which can be activated for free using an account created with a `....@berkeley.edu` email.
 This can be done at the following link to the Gurobi Optimizer EULA page: `https://www.gurobi.com/downloads/gurobi-optimizer-eula/`.
 Be sure to specify that your account is an Academic account by choosing the appropriate option when registering for an account.